stevenMouret/web-accessibility-guidelines/_doc/accessibility/information-structure/structure-information-by-headings.md

 Even if it is preferable to use headings for content sections, this does not represent non-compliance.

 #### Missing h1
-Similarly, it is not mandatory to beginning a heading hierarchy with an `<h1>`.
+Similarly, it is not mandatory to start a heading hierarchy with an `<h1>`.

 #### A single `<h1>`
 Very often the heading `<h1>` is reserved for the main heading of the page, but this is not a requirement.
 Having several `<h1>` does not represent a non-compliance.